 Financial ratios are an important element of financial statement analysis and can be a big help in assessing whether a company’s stock is worth buying.

-In isolation, a financial ratio is a useless piece of information.
-In context, however, a financial ratio can give a financial analyst an excellent picture of where a company stands among its competitors and the trends that are developing within and around it.
+In isolation, a financial ratio is a useless piece of information – context is everything.
+Once it is put into the correct context, however, a financial ratio can give a financial analyst an excellent picture of where a company stands among its competitors and the trends that are developing within and around it.

 The Importance of Context

 The importance of proper context for ratio analysis cannot be stressed enough.
 You won’t get any useful information from a cross-industry comparison of the leverage of stable utility companies and cyclical mining companies.
 If you set out to examine a cyclical company’s profitability ratios over less than a full commodity or business cycle, you’ll never get an accurate long-term measure of profitability.